equinor/fmu-ensemble/docs/concepts.rst

 Realization
 -----------

-A realization is one isolated realization, with every parameter determined, and one single result for all output parameters.
+A realization is a single model run, where parameters are determined (but can be drawn stochastically at the Ensemble level).
 It usually includes one Eclipse run, but that is not a requirement.
-As long as you have a done some compuational job that has left files on the filesystem, it can be possible to load in results using fmu-ensemble.
+As long as you have a done some computational job that has left (supported) files on the filesystem, it can be possible to load in results using fmu-ensemble.

 ScratchRealization
 ^^^^^^^^^^^^^^^^^^

-The class ScratchRealization is a Python object that can load realization results (and input) from the filesystem, typically located on /scratch.
-You can ask the object to load in and *internalize* data, with the `load_*()` functions.
+The class `ScratchRealization` is a Python object that can load realization results (and input) from the filesystem, typically located on `/scratch`.
+You can ask the object to load and thereby *internalize* data, with the `load_*()` functions.
 The internalization is an important concept.
-All data that you internalize will be stored in the object, and then can be used further.
+All data that you internalize will be stored in the object, it can be easily reaccessed, statistics can be computed, and it will be added to a corresponding VirtualRealization (see below).

 Additionally, you may find `get_*()` functions that can access certain datatypes.
 Common for these is that they will *not* modify the object,